 Whether you’ve just adopted a new furry member of the family or you are looking to incorporate more premium ingredients into your dog’s diet, there are so many reasons to choose Stella & Chewy’s for your dog.
-With best-in-class nutrition and a variety of minimally processed, healthy food options, including Freeze-Dried Raw meals, Raw Coated and Baked Kibble, Limited Ingredient wet dog food, and an amazing variety of meal mixers, toppers, and treats for picky eaters and allergy-prone pups, we’re happy to offer premium food where meat is always the number one ingredient.
-After all, this company began because of one woman's love for her two dogs, Stella and Chewy, so every product we make is still crafted with pure love for our own pets.
+With best-in-class nutrition and a variety of minimally processed, healthy food options, including Freeze-Dried Raw meals, Raw Coated and Baked Kibble, wet dog food, and an amazing variety of meal mixers, toppers, and treats for picky eaters, we’re happy to offer premium food where meat is always the number one ingredient.
+After all, this company began because of one woman's love for her two dogs, Stella and Chewy, so every product we make is still crafted with pure love for the longevity of our own pets.

 The Best Way to Transition Your Dog to a New Food

 When it comes to transitioning to any food, a slow transition over 7-10 days is recommended; and it is the same case when transitioning to our food, too.
 To start, we recommend mixing the new food in with what you’re currently feeding, then slowly building up until the new food is the sole food that you’re feeding.
+However, if you know that your dog has a sensitive stomach, you can extend the transition over a longer period of time.
+Every pup is unique, so the transition to a raw diet could go easily or take a bit longer.
 Even if your dog isn’t eating their current diet, it’s important to start off small with new food and introduce it slowly, as sudden changes to diet can cause digestive upset.

 Great!
 So...
-How exactly can you do this?
+How exactly should you do this?

 We get it!
 As with all pet parents, you want to make sure you're going about your dog's food transition in the safest way possible.
 Here's an easy timeline and ratio guide for what it looks like to transition your dog to a new food over 10 days: